DoubleTree Suites by Hilton Hotel Charlotte - SouthPark

 - You have a team that has achieved some degree of success with Agile-Scrum.
 Perhaps the team has plateaued.
 Now you want to enable the team to reach a higher level — perhaps double their Velocity in six months.
 This is similar to “leveling up” in the gaming community.

-These two workshops (Team Level Up and ARP) taken together are designed to deal with these situations.
+This workshop (Team Level Up) taken together are designed to deal with these situations.
 A key idea is that the team together must commit to become a better team.

 We consider this to be an intermediate course.
-Upon completion of both workshops (three days in total), you will receive 24 SEUs (Scrum Educational Units) and 24 PDUs toward PMI requirements.
-(Or 16 SEUs and 16 PDUs if you only take the Team Level Up workshop.)
+Upon completion of the workshop (two days in total), you can receive 16 SEUs (Scrum Educational Units) and 16 PDUs toward PMI requirements.

-After you complete the workshops, you will receive:
+After you complete the workshop, you will receive:

 - A printed copy of the course materials (and a softcopy)